Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Usually, when you go on vacation in Japan (or if you want to settle down there), you wanna explore the country and visit several cities.
 Not just Tokyo, but also Hiroshima, Kyoto, Osaka, Kobe… The best thing to do to get around in the country is to get a Japan Rail Pass.
 This pass allows you to take the shinkansen (Japanese high-speed train) as often as you want!
 Yeah right, you have unlimited access to the shinkansen trains during 7, 14, or 21 days.
 The pass is costly (as you can see here), but you’ll quickly realize you’ll save money by getting a pass.

 Individual train tickets are very expensive!
 If you wanna check if it’s cheaper to get a Japan Rail Pass than buying individual train tickets, check the Hyperdia website.
 It will give you the timetable and the exact prices of all single rides.
-You’ll see by yourself, buyin an individual ticket is very expensive.
+You’ll see by yourself, buying an individual ticket is very expensive.
 So don’t hesitate and get a Japan Rail Pass.
 You need to buy the pass on the internet BEFORE getting to Japan.
 Go to the website, fill the form, pay, and it will be delivered to you.
+Click here to buy it.

 If you wanna buy the pass in Japan you can, but it’s a lot more expensive.
 So buy it before getting there.
 You’ll need to activate it in a train station when you arrive in Japan.
 The Japan Rail Pass is valid for foreigners only.
 I was in Korea when I bought the pass, and I was going to Japan right after.
 So I bought the pass and gave the address of my hostel in Japan (I asked the manager beforehand).
 When I got there, my pass was waiting for me!